 *Adapted from Educational Competencies for Graduates of Associate Degree Nursing Programs, NLN, 2010.
 Bold and italicized words are concepts that thread throughout the HACC Nursing program Conceptual Framework (pdf).

 Please note that our program is selective.
 Acceptance in to the College does not guarantee admission into the Nursing program.
-There are specific requirements you must meet to be accepted.
-For the specific requirements, nursing application and admission cycle, please visit the Health Careers webpage or email us at email@example.com.
+There are specific entry-requirements you must meet to be accepted.
+For a list of those requirements, nursing application and admission cycle, please visit the Health Careers webpage or email us at firstname.lastname@example.org.

 Yes!
 Conveniently YOURS, our degree programs are designed to be flexible enough to transfer to a wide variety of four-year colleges and universities with no loss of credit.
 However, each individual college has its own unique program.
 We encourage you to select a four-year school as soon as possible.
 This will allow you to learn the transfer college’s program requirements so that you can take the proper classes at HACC.